JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/Bhagavad_Gita/Anugita_27.md

 [^1653]: 337:3 Cf. Lalita Vistara (translated by Dr. R. Mitra), p.
 11.

 [^1654]: 337:4 The above sentences show the entities in the three different aspects mentioned, which correspond to each other; the ear is the sense, that which is connected with the self; sound is the object of that sense, as connected with the external world; and the p.
 338 quarters, Dik, are the deities presiding over the senses; as to this cf. Sânkhya-sâra, p.
 17, and Vedânta Paribhâshâ, p.
 45, which show some discrepancies.
-The distinctions of Adhyâtma &c. are to be found in the Upanishads; cf. inter alia, _Kh_ândogya, p.
+The distinctions of Adhyâtma &c. are to be found in the Upanishads; cf. inter alia, <i>Kh</i>ândogya, p.
 227, and cf. Gîtâ, [p.
 77](Bhagavadgita_7#p77).

 [^1655]: 338:1 As to the original word, cf. inter alia, <i>S</i>vetâ<i>s</i>vatara, pp. 197-202.